Sonos Ace vs Bose QuietComfort Ultra Headphones: which noise-cancellers should you buy?

 (Image credit: Sonos)

-It's nowhere near as advanced as Bose's ANC tech.
+It's nowhere near as advanced as Bose's ANC technology.
 CustomTune calibration automatically optimises the ANC depending on your surroundings, while Bose Aware Mode with ActiveSense automatically adjusts the amount of ANC you’re hearing, so your music isn’t drowned out by particularly loud noises.
 You can also set your own ANC presets and adjust the amount of ambient noise that comes through.

 ** Winner: Bose QuietComfort Ultra Headphones **